Charlotte Divorce LAWYER

 Do I Need a Divorce Lawyer to Get a Divorce?

 Many Charlotte-area residents wonder if they need an attorney when getting a divorce.
 After all, online do-it-yourself forms are inexpensive and can be completed quickly.
 The problem with going this route is that it is easy to make mistakes—divorce law in North Carolina can be very complicated.
-Without help, you will likely walk away from your marriage with an unfair settlement.
+Without help, you may walk away from your marriage with an unfair settlement.
 Worse, you may not be able to change that settlement later on.

 How Much Does a Divorce Lawyer Cost?